 The retail industry is not the same as it was 20 years ago.
-There is an increase in the disposable income of the customers, their lifestyle has improved, and the intervention of internet in commerce has caused much instability in the retail sector.
+There is an increase in the disposable income of the customers, their lifestyle has improved, and the intervention of the internet in commerce has caused much instability in the retail sector.
 Even the venture capitalists now prefer startups with the eCommerce business model than business models involving traditional distribution networks.

-This has put much pressure on the marketers and retailers to increase the sales in the retail stores, which eventually has led to more focus on the customer experience.
+This has put much pressure on the marketers and retailers to increase sales in the retail stores, which eventually has led to more focus on the customer experience.
 Strategies are formed to improve the relationships with the customers and to make their stay in the store as hassle-free as possible.

 Walmart takes its slogan “satisfaction guaranteed” very seriously.
 The company trains its employees to greet customers, and assist them with their problem-solving attitude.